 Figure 11.
-Distribution of maximum and minimum thrusts within the vault
+Distribution of maximum and minimum thrusts within the vault.

-Each of the church’s cross vaults of the roof in the church’s aisles has a square base of 4 mt side, is two meters high, has a thickness of 0.45 m, is made of soft travertine with a specific weight of 2.72 t/m³ (Fig. 12).
+Each of the church’s cross vaults lining the roof over the church’s aisles has a square base of 4 mt side, a height of 2 m, a thickness of 0.45 m, and is made of soft travertine with a specific weight of 2.72 t/m³ (Figure 12).

-The application of the TNA method to a single church’s cross vault has provided, as it can be seen from Figures 11, 13, the minimum and maximum thrust values of each of the 389 branches of the cross vaults as well as the minimum and maximum values of the height of each of the 222 nodes of the roof associated with the maximum and minimum thrust values.
+The application of the TNA method to a single cross vault provided, as can be seen from Figures 11 and 13, the minimum and maximum thrust values of each of the 389 branches of the cross vaults, as well as the minimum and maximum values of the height of each of the 222 nodes of the roof associated with the maximum and minimum thrust values.

-The maximum height of the network nodes that characterizes the deepest limit configuration, i.e. the one associated with the minimum thrust is equal to 2.48 m.

-Conversely the shallowest limit configuration, associated with the maximum thrust, has a value of 1.38 m as minimum node heights.
+The maximum height of the network nodes that characterises the deepest limit configuration, i.e. that associated with the minimum thrust, was 2.48 m.
+Conversely, the shallowest limit configuration, associated with the maximum thrust, had a value of 1.38 m as the minimum node height.